-Type of Distributor Representative Distributors Mass merchandise retailers Walmart, Kmart, Meijer Drug store retailers Walgreens, CVS, Rite-Aid, Duane Reade Convenience store retailers 7-Eleven, The Pantry (Kangaroo Express) Supermarket retailers Kroger Other PadioShack
+Type of Distributor Representative Distributors Mass merchandise retailers Walmart, Kmart, Meijer Drug store retailers Walgreens, CVS, Rite-Aid, Duane Reade Convenience store retailers 7-Eleven, The Pantry (Kangaroo Express) Supermarket retailers Kroger Other RadioShack

 Most of these retailers have been our distributors for several years and all have contracts with us, subject to termination rights, that expire at various dates from 2011 to 2015.
 In general, our agreements with our retail distributors give us the right to provide Green Dot-branded and/or co-branded GPR cards and reload services in their retail locations and require us to share with them by way of commissions the revenues generated by sales of these cards and reload services.
 We and the retail distributor generally also agree to certain marketing arrangements, such as promotions and advertising.
-Our operating revenues derived from products and services sold at the store locations of our four largest retail distributors (Walmart, Walgreen, CVS and Rite Aid) represented the following percentages of our total operating revenues: approximately 3%, 22%, 19% and 17%, respectively, for the year ended July 31, 2008, 56%, 11%, 9% and 7%, respectively, for the year ended July 31, 2009, 66%, 9%, 8% and 6%, respectively, for the five months ended December 31, 2009 and 63%, 8%, 7% and 5%, respectively, for the tree months ended March 31, 2010.
+Our operating revenues derived from products and services sold at the store locations of our four largest retail distributors (Walmart, Walgreen, CVS and Rite Aid) represented the following percentages of our total operating revenues: approximately 3%, 22%, 19% and 17%, respectively, for the year ended July 31, 2007, 39%, 17%, 13% and 11%, respectively, for the year ended July 31, 2008, 56%, 11%, 9% and 7%, respectively, for the year ended July 31, 2009, 66%, 9%, 8% and 6%, respectively, for the five months ended December 31, 2009 and 63%, 8%, 7% and 5%, respectively, for the three months ended March 31, 2010.